Arxivar/SamplePlugins/README.md

 - now a new subfolder named '`(e.g. `CalendarWidget`)`' has been created, in this folder you will find the javascript compiled files.

-- When you finish to develope your plugin, you have to copy the compiled files folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.(e.g. `MyDrive:\Program Files (x86)\Able Tech S.r.l\ARXivarNext WebPortal\Scripts\plugins`)
+- When you finish to develope your plugin, you have to copy the compiled files folder mentioned above in Scripts/plugins/ (path of ARXivarPortal) in order to use it.(e.g. `MyDrive:\Program Files (x86)\Abletech\ARXivarNext WebPortal\Scripts\plugins`)

   ## Repository content
 This repository contains these Typescript plugins: